TOURISM GHG INTENSITY

 Descrizione

-This indicator is part of the "green" pillar addressing environmental impacts in the European Union Tourism Dashboard.
-It measures the amount of greenhouse gas emissions produced by the tourism ecosystem per million euros of gross value added in the tourism sector.
+The indicator is part of the “green” pillar concerning environmental impacts within the European Union Tourism Dashboard.
+It measures the amount of greenhouse gas emissions generated by the tourism ecosystem per million euros of gross value added in the tourism sector.

-The indicator includes the following greenhouse gases: CO₂, N₂O, CH₄, HFCs, PFCs, SF₆, and NF₃, all expressed in CO₂ equivalent.
-Lower values indicate a lower contribution to greenhouse gas emissions and air pollution per million euros of value added generated by the tourism ecosystem in a given destination.
+Lower values indicate a smaller contribution to greenhouse gas emissions and air pollution per million euros of value added generated by the destination’s tourism ecosystem.

 Scopo

-To estimate the amount of greenhouse gas emissions attributable to the tourism ecosystem.
+To provide an estimate of the greenhouse gas emissions attributable to the tourism ecosystem.

 Rilevanza